Equivariant localization and completion in cyclic homology and derived loop spaces: An Atiyah-Segal completion theorem for periodic cyclic homology

-One way to remedy this is to keep track of the limit diagrams by working in the category $\Pro(\QCoh(B\G_m))$ and apply the evaluation functor in $\cat{Vect}_k = \QCoh(\pt)$ rather than $\QCoh(B\G_m)$.
+\begin{rmk} One way to remedy this is to keep track of the limit diagrams by working in the category $\Pro(\QCoh(B\G_m))$ and apply the evaluation functor in $\cat{Vect}_k = \QCoh(\pt)$ rather than $\QCoh(B\G_m)$.
 However, the category $\Pro(\QCoh(B\G_m))$ contains more information than we need: we do not wish to track the topologies on vector spaces as we only care about their completions.
-For our purposes, we can consider a more smaller, more familiar category via Carier duality: the category of $k^\Z$-modules.
-We are able to take $n$th homogeneous pieces as well as evaluate limits in $\QCoh(\Spec k^\Z)$ compatibly with $\Pro(\QCoh(B\G_m))$.
+Instead, we consider a smaller category: the category of $k^\Z$-modules \end{rmk}